 Adjustment to G-Year

 A program may grant a student a G-Year adjustment to their Departmental G-Year in certain circumstances; students should reach out to their program for more information.
 If approved, the adjustment will apply to the G10 enrollment cap and, if applicable, to when the student invokes guaranteed teaching and applies for a dissertation completion fellowship.
-G-Year adjustments are not accompanied by additional funding, but are aimed at providing students more time to meet academic deadlines/milestones, by delaying them one year, such as:
+G-Year adjustments are not accompanied by additional funding but are aimed at providing students more time to meet academic deadlines/milestones, by delaying them one year, such as:

-In dept Y, students "must submit their prospectus by the end of their G4 year.”
+In department Y, students "must submit their prospectus by the end of their G4 year.”
 A student in Registrar G5 (cumulative-time), who has been adjusted to a Departmental G4, will have approximately one extra year to submit their prospectus.